 - 1. The auditor's report expresses an adverse opinion on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma Department of Education. - 2.
 There were no audit findings reported of deficiencies in internal control, which the auditor considers to be "significant deficiencies" as defined in A.I.C.P.A. standards. - 3.
 No instances of noncompliance material to the financial statements of Chouteau-Mazie School District which would be required to be reported in accordance with Government Auditing Standards were disclosed during the audit. - 4.
 There were no audit findings reported of deficiencies in internal control over major programs, which the auditor considers to be "significant deficiencies" as defined by A.I.C.P.A. standards. - 5.
-The auditor's report on compliance for the major federal award programs for Chouteau-Mazie School District expresses an unqualified opinion. - 6.
+The auditor's report on compliance for the major federal award programs for Chouteau-Mazie School District expresses an unmodified opinion. - 6.
 There were no audit findings relative to major federal award programs for Chouteau-Maziel School District that were required to be reported by Uniform Guidance. - 7.
-The programs tested as major programs included: Title I (84.010), and Child Nutrition Cluster (School Lunch 10.555, Breakfast 10.553, Summer Food 10.559, & Commodities 10.555). - 8.
+The programs tested as major programs included: Title I Cluster (84.010) and Child Nutrition Cluster: National School Lunch (10.555) and School Breakfast (10.553). - 8.
 A threshold for distinguishing Types A and B programs was \$750,000.00. - 9.
-Chouteau-Mazie School District did not qualify a low-risk auditee. - B. FINDINGS FINANCIAL STATEMENTS AUDIT - 1.
-No matters were reported. - C. FINDINGS AND QUESTIONED COSTS MAJOR FEDERAL AWARD PROGRAMS AUDIT - 1.
-No matters were reported
+Chouteau-Mazie School District did not qualify a low-risk auditee. - B. FINDINGS FINANCIAL STATEMENTS AUDIT - No matters were reported. - C. FINDINGS AND QUESTIONED COSTS MAJOR FEDERAL AWARD PROGRAMS AUDIT - No matters were reported

-CHOUTEAU-MAZIE SCHOOL DISTRICT NO. I-32 MAYES COUNTY, OKLAHOMA SUMMARY OF PRIOR AUDIT FINDINGS JULY 1, 2015 TO JUNE 30, 2016
+CHOUTEAU-MAZIE SCHOOL DISTRICT NO. I-32 MAYES COUNTY, OKLAHOMA SUMMARY OF PRIOR AUDIT FINDINGS JULY 1, 2017 TO JUNE 30, 2018